pstaender/neo4jmapper/README.md

 **To reduce database requests you can switch load hooks on and off by Node.prototype.disableLoading() / Node.prototype.enableLoading()**

+### Benchmarks

+Some basic benchmark tests are written.
+To get reasonable benchmark results we compare neo4jmapper with the node-neo4j library (a robust basic neo4j driver).
+You can execute them with `coffee benchmark/benchmark.coffee` (beware that a lot of nodes will be written and kept in your database).

 ## LICENSE

 © 2013 by Philipp Staender under the GNU General Public License